 Bracewell died in Stanford on August 12, 2007.

 [Biographical note written by A. Richard Thompson, with assistance from Ellen N. Bouton.]

 Accession history: Discussions with W. Miller Goss after Bracewell's death led to the family decision to donate Bracewell's radio astronomy papers to the National Radio Astronomy Observatory Archives.
 The first shipment of material, containing papers from Bracewell's departmental office, was received in May 2008.
 Additional material, from his home office, was received in May 2010.

 Access to collection: No restrictions.
 The Archives are open part-time; contact the Archivist for appointment.

 Restrictions on use of collection: None.

-Publication rights: Copyright for personal and research papers has been assigned to The National Radio Astronomy Observatory; all requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
+Publication rights: Copyright for personal and research papers has been assigned to the NRAO/AUI Archives; all requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
 Copyright for Bracewell books and publications in scientific journals remains with the original publishers.